LucyLiu-UCSB/LucyLiu-UCSB.github.io/.container/_posts/2020-01-14-Approximate-Elliptic-Paraboloid-by-Relu-nets.md

 - in reference 1, it has been proved that a one hidden layer neural net with sigmoid activation function can approximate any continuous functions on a unit cube.
 And later, there are works showing this is also true for Relu activation.
 The conclusion here is a large flat net is safe to approximate any continuous function.
 - in reference 2, oppositely, it shows that with hidden layer widths at most \\(w\\), and arbitrary depth, Relu nets can approximate any countinous functions.
 If the net has input dimension \\(d_{input}\\) and output dimension \\(d_{out}\\), \\(w\\) should satisfy
 \\[d_{input}+1 \leq w \leq d_{input}+d_{out}.\\]
-In other words, it all hidden layer widths are bounded by \\(d_{input}\\), even in the infinite depth limit, Relu nets can only express a very limited class of functions.
+In other words, if all hidden layer widths are bounded by \\(d_{input}\\), even in the infinite depth limit, Relu nets can only express a very limited class of functions.

 In the following, we will see how Relu nets approximate a Elliptic Paraboloid function with different depth and width.